devspace-sh/devspace/docs/pages/deployment/images.md

 title: Configure Docker images
 ---

-DevSpace.cli allows you to build, tag and push all the images that you need for deploying your application.
+DevSpace CLI allows you to build, tag and push all the images that you need for deploying your application.

 ## Default image created by `devspace init`
-When running `devspace init` within your project, DevSpace.cli defines an image called `default` within your config file `.devspace/config.yaml`.
+When running `devspace init` within your project, DevSpace CLI defines an image called `default` within your config file `.devspace/config.yaml`.
 ```yaml
 images:
   default:
     image: dscr.io/username/devspace
 ```
-Because this image called `default` only has the `image` option configured, DevSpace.cli will automatically conclude that:
+Because this image called `default` only has the `image` option configured, DevSpace CLI will automatically conclude that:

 1. The image should be built using your local Docker daemon
 2. The Dockerfile for building the image will be located inside the root folder of your project (i.e. ./Dockerfile)
 2. The context for building the image will be the root folder of your project (i.e. ./)

 ## Add additonal images
-To tell DevSpace.cli to build an additional image, simply use the `devspace add image` command.
+To tell DevSpace CLI to build an additional image, simply use the `devspace add image` command.
 ```bash
 devspace add image database --dockerfile=./db/Dockerfile --context=./db --image=dscr.io/username/mysql
 ```